Everything old is new again

 Wikipedia says that the term parasocial interactions was first coined in 1956, no doubt in part inspired by the rise of television in the United States.
 The researchers described them existing prior to mass media, such as people emotionally bonding to gods, supernatural spirits, or saints.
 They are telling examples.

-It requires much divination to predict these social media brouhahas will continue so long as artists and writers can organically grow their followings.
+It requires no divination skills to predict these social media brouhahas will continue so long as artists and writers can organically grow their followings.
 Certainly I don’t see these kerfuffles as justification for returning to the pre-digital way, where editors and publishers decided over Negroni lunches who got published and who got to languish.
 But being thin-skinned to criticism, and using one’s followers to “cancel” the critic, is a bad choice no matter how you look at it.

 As Davis predicts: